manuzhang/mkdocs-htmlproofer-plugin/CONTRIBUTING.md

 1. Clone the (forked) repository
 1. Create a virtualenv with `virtualenv env`
 1. Activate virtualenv `source env/bin/activate` or `env/Scripts/activate` on Windows
-1. Run `pip install -r requirements.txt` in the project directory
+1. Run `pip install -r dev-requirements.txt` in the project directory

 #### Running Tests